goolzerg/nuget-aws/README.md

 git clone https://github.com/goolzerg/nuget-aws.git
 ```

+1. Open nuget-to-aws.tf
-Open nuget-to-aws.tf in simple text editor.
-At first here, you have to replace access_key an secret_key on yours.
+2. You have to replace access_key an secret_key on yours.
-Little below you can see Security group block.
+3. Below you can see Security group block.
 Here ports are opened 80 and 22 for everyone (just for convenience in this example).
-Then SSH public key.
+4. Then SSH public key.
 The SSH key must be generated with 3rd party service, e.g puttygen.exe and replaced too.

 If you've already installed Terraform, you should in the same folder where you've created .tf file, start CLI and type:
 ```